SimonPaske/sip-home/README.md

 - **VSCode**: The project uses VSCode as the code editor.
 - **ElephantSQL**: The project uses ElephantSQL as the PostgreSQL database provider.
 - **Cloudinary**: The project uses Cloudinary to store images.
-- **Django Debug Toolbar**: The project uses Django Debug Toolbar to debug the project.
 - **SQLAlchemy**: The project uses SQLAlchemy to connect to PostgreSQL.
+- **asgiref**: ASGI (Asynchronous Server Gateway Interface) reference implementation.
+- **dj-database-url**: A Django utility for parsing database URLs from an environment variable.
+- **Favicon**: The project uses a favicon for improved user experience and branding.

 ---